Quick Answer

 Video Calls and Remote Work

 Zoom, Teams, and Google Meet send your video feed upstream -- that is upload bandwidth.
-A single 1080p video call uses 3-4 Mbps of upload.
+A single 1080p video uses 3-4 Mbps of upload.
 If your household has two people on video calls while a third is attending an online class, you need 10-12 Mbps of upload just for video.
 On a cable connection with 10 Mbps upload, you are already at capacity.
 On Frontier Fiber with 500+ Mbps upload, it is not even noticeable.

 Cloud Storage and Backups